 So there you have it.
 If the films of Miyazaki have made you more curious about other Japanese anime you should seek out Pom Poko.
 If you like what you see, you might consider his much more harrowing but eloquent Grave of the Fireflies.
 Based on a semi-autobiographical novel by Nosaka Akiyuki, the movie is set in the final days of WWII as Japanese cities were pounded with napalm canisters by American bombers.
 One critic compared it to Schindler’s List, stating “It is the most profoundly human animated film I’ve ever seen,” and Roger Ebert wrote, “Yes, it’s a cartoon, and the kids have eyes like saucers, but it belongs on any list of the greatest war films ever made.”

-As of February 2018 Pom Poko is available as a Blu-Ray/DVD combo which includes the English-language version as well as language and subtitle options so you can view it Japanese with English subtitles. *This is a revised and expanded version of the original blog that first appeared on Movie Morlocks, the official TCM blog which was later renamed Streamline.
+As of February 2018 Pom Poko is available as a Blu-Ray/DVD combo which includes the English-language version as well as language and subtitle options so you can view it Japanese with English subtitles.

 Other websites of interest: